engineblock/engineblock/docs/command_line.md

     java -jar em.jar --activity-help <activity type>

-Most everything else that you need to know is covered elsewhere in the (Usage Guide)[usage_guide.md].
+Most everything else that you need to know is covered elsewhere in the [Usage Guide](usage_guide.md).
 If you haven't already, it would be a good time to read about [core concepts](core_concepts.md).